 - M+ enemies lose their bonus health and damage from the key level when controlled.
 Still, it can be worth using for the damage if you can minimize the time lost from managing your pet.

 - When an enemy dies *while* being controlled, they only give dungeon count if the enemy was damaged by the group before [Control Undead] was used and if your target has not left combat since the target was damaged by the group (though DoT effects can maintain the tag if they persist until combat is re-entered).
-Generally, you just want to release the unit if they are about to die just to make sure it won’t mess with the route unless you.
+Generally, you just want to release the unit if they are about to die just to make sure it won’t mess with the route.

 - Sometimes it can be valuable to use this to temporarily control an undead unit to make a hard pull easier and to release/kill it with an easier pack.